Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Improved Algorithms

 \section{Improved Algorithms}

-Algorithm \SAM\ selects a single class uniformly at random so that the characteristics of packets on which it focuses differ by at most a constant factor.
-This gives the sense of ``uniformity'' of traffic, which in turn reduces the variability of characteristics of packets on which the algorithm focuses.
+Algorithm \SAM\ selects a single class uniformly at random so that the characteristics of packets on which it focuses, namely, $\Cs$-packets, differ by at most a constant factor.
+This gives the sense of ``uniformity'' of traffic within the class being targeted, which in turn reduces the variability of characteristics of packets on which the algorithm focuses.
 However, in practice there are various cases where the strict decisions made by \SAM\ can be relaxed without harming its competitive performance guarantees.
 In practice, such relaxations actually allow obtaining a throughput far superior to that of \SAM.
 In what follows we describe such modifications, which we incorporate into our improved algorithm, \SAO, and prove that all our performance guarantees for \SAM\ still hold for \SAO.